MythicAgents/Apollo/documentation-payload/Apollo/commands/inject.md

 ```
 arch: x64
 pid: 1234
-template: Apollo - HTTP,SMBServer
+template: Apollo.bin - Shellcode
 ```

 ## Detailed Usage
-The `inject` command uses `donut` to turn an agent payload into shellcode.
+The `inject` command uses TheWover's `donut` to turn an Apollo payload into shellcode.
 This shellcode is then injected using the agent's current process injection technique into the specified remote process.

 ### Resources
 - [donut](https://github.com/TheWover/donut)